epfl-lasa/franka-lightweight-interface/README.md

 # Franka Lightweight Interface

 This package is a lightweight interface to connect to the Franka Panda robot, receive its state and send torques commands to the internal controller.
-It is made to be system agnostic (not relying on a ROS installation) and uses a ZMQ based communication network, encoding state and command data using `state_representation` and `clproto` from [control libraries](https://github.com/epfl-lasa/control_libraries).
+It is made to be system agnostic (not relying on a ROS installation) and uses a ZMQ based communication network from [network interfaces](https://github.com/aica-technology/network-interfaces), encoding state and command data using `state_representation` and `clproto` from [control libraries](https://github.com/epfl-lasa/control_libraries).

 The design philosophy is to have two asynchronous processes which communicate over a common protocol:

 - A realtime robot control interface (referred to as the _server_)
 - A control loop (referred to as the _client_)

 The server runs a simple internal controller that broadcasts the robot state and listens to commands to forward to the robot.
 The client receives the robot state, calculates a desired control value in an asynchronous fashion, and then sends the command to the server.

 ## Quick start